 What are the causes of defiant behaviors in teens?

 Defiance, disrespect, and manipulation can feel personal to parents – there’s only so much backtalk and eye-rolling that one can take.
-But the good news is that your teens defiance is just her way of trying to grow into an independent young woman – albeit, without the appropriate approach.
+But the good news is that your teens defiance is just their way of trying to grow into an independent young person – albeit, without the appropriate approach.
 Some defiance is considered age appropriate: from a developmental perspective, it is during the teenage years that an adolescent seeks to differentiate themselves and slowly separate from their family.
 It is the more extreme consequences of defiance that we are concerned with.
 Here are some causes of defiance:

 - Attention seeking: This is what typical teenage disrespect is about.
 Any attention, positive or negative, is the goal.